 Add: Perform this procedure at or near a weight scale.
-Procedure can be performed while parked on the weight scale if scale is available.
+Procedure can be performed while parked on the weight scale if scale is available desired load or load range is achieved, document the pressure-to-load ratio or setting for future use.

-Setting the Pressureto-Load Ratio To obtain the desired axle load distribution, you must correlate the suspension air gauge pressure to the actual axle load by scaling the axle weight(s) and adjusting the pressure to obtain the desired load.
-Once the desired load or load range is achieved, document the pressure-to-load ratio or setting for future use
+Setting the Pressure-to-Load Ratio To obtain the desired axle load distribution, you must correlate the suspension air gauge pressure to the actual axle load by scaling the axle weight(s) and adjusting the pressure to obtain the desired load.
+Once the